Bloc/portfolio-iro/_portfolio/blocchat.md

           </tr>
       </table>
 {% endhighlight %}
 This is a snippet from the home template (the only View file in this project except for the pop-up modals).
-AngularJS uses **{{ x.y.z }}** to pass data into the View so users can see it.
+AngularJS uses double curly brackets to pass data into the View so users can see it.
 All three times that same *Message* Model file is referenced. *username, message,* and *datetime* are the property names for each message saved in Firebase. *timeStampz* is a function I had to make to convert the UNIX TIMESTAMP into actual human readable format.
 # Results
 Testing was a step by step process.
 I was continuously checking the documentation for AngularJS, Firebase, as well CSS bootstrap.
 Once I had all my code right so that data could push and pull from the database, I went back through and redid all of my CSS which had been giving me a headache:)
 # Conclusion